Here are our top 10 Reasons Why You Should Visit Bohol, Philippines

 Found in Sevilla, the Tension Bridge provides a link across the banks of the Sipatan River.
 Originally built using bamboo and rope only, the modern version of the bridge is now strengthened with steel cables and more durable material for the comfort and safety of its users.
-There is another bamboo hanging bridge located in Loboc, Bohol that streaches accross the Loboc river, its truly a wonderful place to visit when coming to Bohol.
+There is another bamboo hanging bridge located in Loboc, Bohol that stretches across the Loboc River, it’s truly a wonderful place to visit when coming to Bohol.

 6) The Arts

 To get a glimpse of Boholan art, there’s a branch of the national museum in Tagbilaran City which showcases the Bohol of then and the Bohol of today.
-Artefacts and archaeological preserves extracted from the island are mostly of a Spanish theme.
-The Baclayon church also has a miniature museum which has displays mainly of the church’s vestiges.
+Artifacts and archaeological preserves extracted from the island are mostly of a Spanish theme.
+The Baclayon church also has a miniature museum that has displays mainly of the church’s vestiges.

 7) The Upbeat Feel of the Island

 It’s not only in the culture and landscape, there more to Bohol than what meets the eye.
-Mysterious caves such as the ones in Anda, the Danao Adventure Park, kayaking, root and wall climbing are the many hidden treasures of Bohol which tae tourists by surprise on a visit to Bohol.
+Mysterious caves such as the ones in Anda, the Danao Adventure Park, kayaking, root, and wall climbing are the many hidden treasures of Bohol which take tourists by surprise on a visit to Bohol.